membrain

 Graceful Degradation

-If the membrain MCP tools are not connected, the skill prints install and configuration instructions.
-The HTTP-dependent subcommands (trace, status) fall back gracefully when the server is not running.
+If membrain MCP tools are not connected, the /memory skill prints install and setup instructions.
+HTTP-dependent subcommands (trace, status) fall back gracefully when the HTTP server is not running.